This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 X x = f();

-The above code can be compiled by major compilers after enabling C++17.
-Therefore, the T(T) form of the constructor will not cause infinite recursion.
-This proposal also introduces the relocation assignment function with the form T& operator=(T), where the function parameter is a pure rvalue of type T. Of course, there is also the concept of trivially-relocatable, allowing the relocation constructor that satisfies this condition to be optimized into memcpy.
-However, this is determined by the rules of the relocation constructor, and users cannot explicitly mark a type as trivially-relocatable via an attribute.
-I think this is not good; users should be allowed to manually mark a type as trivially-relocatable.
-Due to current implementation limitations, tuple must write a constructor, making it never trivially-copyable, and pair is also not trivially-copyable, which is clearly unreasonable.
-Therefore, I hope this proposal will support marking a type as trivially-relocatable via an attribute in the future.
+The above code compiles successfully with major compilers when C++17 is enabled.
+Therefore, the T(T) form of constructor will not lead to infinite recursion here.
+This proposal also introduces a relocate assignment operator, with the form T& operator=(T), where the function parameter is a prvalue of type T. Of course, there is also the concept of trivially-relocatable, which allows relocate constructors satisfying this condition to be optimized to memcpy.
+However, this is determined by rules like the relocate constructor itself, and users cannot explicitly mark it with an attribute.
+I think this is not ideal; users should be allowed to manually mark a type as trivially-relocatable. tuple cannot be trivially-copyable due to current implementation limitations, as it must have a constructor, and pair is also not trivially-copyable, which is clearly unreasonable.
+So I hope this proposal will eventually support marking a type as trivially-relocatable via an attribute.

-Personally, I quite like this proposal.
-With it, I even feel that C++’s value category system can be associated with elegance.
-Before this, I always thought the value category system was chaotic and evil, a patch made to be compatible with old code.
-But if this proposal is accepted:
+I personally quite like this proposal.
+With it, I even feel that the C++ value category system can be associated with elegance.
+Before this, I always thought the value category system was chaotic and evil, a messy patch to maintain compatibility with old code.
+But if this proposal passes:

-There is a sense of logical self-consistency and beauty.
-Other details in the proposal are more trivial and are omitted here.
-Interested readers can read it themselves.
+This has a sense of complete logical self-consistency and beauty.
+Other details in the proposal are more trivial, so I will omit them here.
+Interested readers can read them themselves.

-Regarding why this issue has not been resolved after so many years, it is actually a long history, caused by defects in C++’s object model.
-Until the implicit lifetime proposal was accepted in C++20, even optimizing trivially-copyable types into memcpy in the initial expansion function implementation was undefined behavior.
+Regarding why this problem has not been solved after so many years, it’s actually a rather long history, caused by flaws in the C++ object model.
+Until the implicit lifetime proposal was accepted in C++20, even optimizing trivially-copyable types to memcpy in the initial grow function implementation was undefined behavior.

-Of course, don’t be afraid when you hear undefined behavior, as if there is a psychological barrier.
-In fact, this has long been considered a defect in the standard, and this optimization has been widely practiced in various codebases, with its reliability already verified.
-It’s just that the C++ standard has not had appropriate wording to describe this situation.
-Completely considering it as UB is certainly wrong, and using it without restrictions is also wrong.
-Therefore, the key issue is to find a suitable boundary between the two.
-I will write a dedicated article to introduce C++ object model-related content recently, so I won’t expand on it here.
+Of course, don’t be afraid of “undefined behavior” as if it’s an insurmountable obstacle.
+In fact, this has always been considered a defect in the standard.
+This optimization has long been widely practiced in various codebases, and its reliability has been verified.
+It’s just that the C++ standard has never had appropriate wording to describe this situation.
+Considering it completely UB is certainly incorrect, and using it without restrictions is also incorrect.
+So the key is how to find an appropriate boundary between the two.
+I will write a dedicated article soon to introduce C++ object model related content, so I won’t elaborate here.

 Other Languages

-C++ certainly has various shortcomings, and considering historical compatibility and other factors, the design cannot be too bold.
+C++ certainly has its shortcomings.
+Considering historical compatibility and other factors, its design is constrained.
 What about new languages?
 How do they solve these problems?

 Rust

 First, let’s look at Rust, which has been quite popular recently.
-In fact, as long as the structure does not contain self-referential members, using memcpy to move the old object to new memory is almost always feasible.
-Additionally, Rust does not have multiple inheritance, virtual functions (complex virtual table structures), virtual inheritance, and other strange things (which are rarely used in practice), so almost all types can directly use memcpy to create a new object from the old one.
-Coincidentally, the move semantics in Safe Rust are destructive moves, so its default move implementation is directly memcpy, which is much cleaner.
+In fact, as long as a structure does not contain self-referential members, using memcpy to move an old object to new memory is almost always feasible.
+Additionally, Rust doesn’t have things like multiple inheritance, virtual functions (complex vtable structures), or virtual inheritance (which are quite strange and rarely used in practice), so almost all types can directly use memcpy to create a new object from an old one.
+Conveniently, the move semantic in Safe Rust is a destructive move, so its default implementation of move is directly memcpy, which is much cleaner.

 However, the default move can only move local non-static variables.
 If a variable is a reference, you cannot move it.
-Fortunately, Safe Rust provides a std::mem::take function to solve this problem:
+But thankfully, Safe Rust provides a std::mem::take function to solve this problem:

 use std::mem;